 In court, the criminal attorney can argue the stop was illegal and all evidence (ex: Fentanyl) obtained during the illegal stop must be thrown out.
 If the criminal attorney wins on this issue the case may be dismissed.

-If you were stopped and searched, contact Berry Law Firm’s aggressive drug defense lawyers to fight for you and protect your rights and your future.
+If you were stopped and searched, contact Berry Law’s aggressive drug defense lawyers to fight for you and protect your rights and your future.